-Many people are now staying at home as a result of social distancing measures, which has led to an increased risk of people taking part in online gambling.
+Many people are now staying at home as a result of social distancing measures, which has led to an increased risk of people turning in online gambling.

-Online casinos, slot machines and virtual sports, including the recent virtual Grand National mean people still have access to betting.
+Online casinos, slot machines and virtual sports, including the recent virtual Grand National, meaning people still have access to betting services.

-Online gambling accounts for the biggest spend by far in North East Lincolnshire, partly due to the ease of access and 24 hour availability of gambling and gaming apps and websites.
+Online gambling accounts for the biggest spend on betting by far in North East Lincolnshire, partly due to the ease of access and 24 hour availability of gambling and gaming apps and websites.

 Issues such as social isolation, boredom, financial uncertainty and domestic conflict can all be factors which drive people to online gambling.

 Councillor Ron Shepherd, cabinet member for Safer and Stronger Communities at North East Lincolnshire Council, said: “Gambling may be used as a way to escape difficult every-day situations, such as stress at work or home, relationship or financial problems.

 “It’s vital you don’t take a punt on your own mental and financial wellbeing.
 Times are hard for everyone at the moment, the last thing you want to do is make it worse and leave yourself out of pocket.